 On-campus residents are defined as any registered Gallaudet student who resides on-campus in the residence halls or the Faculty Row Houses.

 On-campus residents are not required to register as overnight guests in the residence halls; however, the host is responsible to have had prior discussion with, and the expressed approval of all roommates/suitemates in order for the on-campus resident to stay overnight in the host's room/suite.
 There are limits to the duration and frequency of such visits, as long as the interests and the rights of roommates, suitemates, and other residents are not being infringed upon.

 Visitors are defined anyone who is not a registered student at Gallaudet, Gallaudet students who reside off-campus, or students who are attending the Clerc Center, regardless of their age.
-Children under the age of 18 are also not permitted in the residence halls, unless accompanied by a parent or legal guardian.

 All visitors who enter the residence halls must go to the residence hall office, sign in, state who they are visiting, and provide a valid picture identification card (defined as a state driver's license, state identification card, passport, military ID, and international health card that has the name of the person and the date of birth) to residence hall staff upon entry into the residence halls.